MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Outsourcing

 The use of an outside vendor to assist with the production of a semi-finished or finished good.
 This may be used to support internal capacity issues or used to help with the overall cost reduction of the requested item.

+### Overstock

+A product **overstock** refers to a situation where a business has more inventory of a particular product than it can sell or use.

 ### Overhead costs